ombori/grid-docs/grid-pim/field-definitions.md

 ### ProductInternalName
-ProductInternalName is *not* a required property which contains an Array of Objects, one is required, which each has the following properties.
+ProductInternalName is *not* a required property that contains an Array of Objects, one is required, which each has the following properties.

 | Field               | Description                            | Required | Example                                              |
 | ------------------- | -------------------------------------- | -------- | ---------------------------------------------------- |